Top Ten Awesome He-Man Toys

 How dumb was this?
 You punched them in the chest, and that part of the armor got ‘damaged.’
 Some people will say this is the best toy, but to me it was nothing short of a gimmick that fell flat.
 I had it.
 It sucked.

 This character made the Master of the Universe franchise not cool, and the toy was even worse.
 It had one of those zipper-like thingies where you pulled it and he randomly moved around.

 Who in the hell would want to own Prince Adam?
 That’s like wanting a Bruce Banner toy, or a Clark Kent doll.

-And, of course, we’ve gotta watch the cartoon intro:
+…and, of course, we’ve gotta conclude with the cartoon intro: